Alive Day: Plot

 Art (Nick Searcy) visits the office and asks Rachel (Erica Tazel), who worked on the Hale task force as her first assignment with the Marshals, but she is unaware of any snitch.
 Rachel suspects that Ava tried to run and Raylan brought her back, and they realize Rachel can demand answers to protect her career or leave things be for the sake of the investigation.
 Katherine and Duffy (Jere Burns) discuss the role of the snitch on Grady's fate at length, but resolve they'll have to kill Avery regardless.

 At the shaft, Boyd crashes through a hole and is nearly killed, but is saved by Zachariah.
 The Pig (Shawn Parsons) later notices the boards were cut and expresses his concerns to Zachariah.
 While they look at it, Zachariah pushes him down the hole to his death.
 Walker takes two men (the Tigerhawk vault night shift) and meet with Choo-Choo in the woods to kill both Choo-Choo and Caprice if necessary, but they are followed by Raylan and Tim who expose Walker's duplicity.
 Nonetheless, Choo-Choo remains loyal and draws first, starting a shootout that allows Walker to escape with a leg wound while Choo-Choo drives away making it as far as a railroad crossing.
 As the train engineer checks on him, Choo-Choo has already died from his wounds.

 Rachel issues an all-points bulletin on Walker, Seabass and Choo-Choo.
-That night, when Boyd returns home, Limehouse (Mykelti Williamson) calls him and wants to offer a warning for him: he informs him on Ava's antics the previous day.
+That night, when Boyd returns home, Limehouse (Mykelti Williamson) calls him and wants to offer a warning for him: he ask if Boyd knows what Ava was doing the previous day.
 The episode ends as Boyd stares at Ava and Earl in the house.